©2022 West Trade Review

 __________________________________________________________________________________________________________________________________________________________________________

-We have two regular reading periods (April 1-August 1 & August 15-December 15) and sponsor one fiction contest period (January 15-March 15) and one poetry contest period (April 15-May 31).
-We publish three quarterly online editions (summer, fall, winter) and one large print edition each spring (approx. 225 pages).
+We have two regular reading periods (April 1-August 1 & August 15-December 15) and sponsor a contest period (January 15-March 15) for both poetry and fiction.
+We publish three quarterly online editions (summer, fall, winter) and one large print edition each spring (approx. 200-225 pages).

 Our mission is to perpetuate the work of artists both well known and yet-to-be-known, simultaneously enriching our world through the written word and visual arts.
 We strive to reflect diversity in style, content and perspective throughout prose, poetry, photography and other artwork.